cagsunacemoglu/MDEF/docs/term1/02-Atlas of Weak Signals.md

 The intersection of this common ground with other cards create the following opportunity spaces that I can possibly work on in my projects:

-### Can we reimagine social media to create physical connections that get us out of monetised digital spaces
+##### Can we reimagine social media to create physical connections that get us out of monetised digital spaces?

+##### Can revamping an object with biomaterials, great design and technology induce behaviour change in a positive way?

+##### Can we make connect universal basic wage possible by connecting it to personal carbon emissions?

+##### How can technology display a kind presence in our cities?
+Can tech be used for an alternative way of sharing beyond economic gains?

+##### Can we imagine a new way of travelling in which our trips contribute to local progress towards a more regenerative and sustainable future?

+##### Can technology help create empathy for non-humans?

+##### How much tech does it take to be self-sustaining and living off the grid?

 ![](../images/aows/1.png)

-### Can revamping an object with biomaterials, great design and technology induce behaviour change in a positive way?
 ![](../images/aows/2.png)

-### Can we make connect universal basic wage possible by connecting it to personal carbon emissions?
 ![](../images/aows/3.png)

-### How can technology display a kind presence in our cities?
-Can tech be used for an alternative way of sharing beyond economic gains?
 ![](../images/aows/4.png)

-### Can we imagine a new way of travelling in which our trips contribute to local progress towards a more regenerative and sustainable future?
 ![](../images/aows/5.png)

-### Can technology help create empathy for non-humans?
 ![](../images/aows/6.png)

-### How much tech does it take to be self-sustaining and living off the grid?
 ![](../images/aows/7.png)